 Under the 1956 constitution, its scope was up till March 71.
 That is for 15 years.

-1962 's constitution reduced the term for 10 years, that is till 72.
+1962 's constitution reduced the term to 10 years, that was until 72.
 So actually extended the term by a couple of months.

 71 and subsequent breakup of Pakistan changed not only the demography but also the weight age in terms of population shift.

 Sindh started showing a heavy Urban/Rural divide as an ethnic divide between Sindhi majority in the rural and Non-Sindhi majority in Urban.

 The new percentages according to the changed realities were then

 NWFP 11.5 %